-Things to consider before dropping full coverage on your car insurance
+Questions to ask yourself before dropping full coverage

 Fact-checked with HomeInsurance.com

 Does your auto insurance premium or the age of your car have you questioning if it may be time to drop your full coverage insurance?
 Whether you need full coverage or not depends on if you own or finance the vehicle, its value and your desired coverage levels.
 While it never hurts to check into your options, consider important factors before making a final decision to drop full coverage auto insurance.